Cognitive Processing Therapy for PTSD

 What Is Cognitive Processing Therapy?

-Cognitive processing therapy is a form of cognitive-behavioral therapy that focuses on identifying how thought patterns relate to life experiences.
+Cognitive processing therapy is a form of cognitive-behavioral therapy that identifies how thought patterns relate to life experiences.
 By challenging unhelpful thoughts and correcting those that may get in the way of healing, CPT helps people re-evaluate their experiences with self-compassion.
-Processing life events in a safe setting and disputing underlying beliefs can heal and encourage greater peace.

-Developed in the 1980s, CPT is a 12-session, structured treatment model initially used to treat sexual assault victims.
 It starts with education about the treatment and what to expect.
-Therapists then ask their clients to write about the impact of their trauma and share in follow-up sessions.
-CPT is effective for a variety of treatment needs, including:
+Therapists then ask their patients to write about the impact of their trauma and share it in follow-up sessions.
+CPT is effective for many treatment needs, including:

 • PTSD survivors